Horley: Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 There has been a substantial increase in housing and population since 2011, including the large new development at Westvale Park north west of the town centre.

 Economy

 At one time the airline Dan-Air had its head office in the now demolished Newman House in Horley.

-Form 1947 until 1955 Horley was home to Wade Enginnering Ltd, who made Wade superchargers.
+From 1947 until 1955, Horley was home to the Wade Engineering Ltd, who made Wade superchargers.
 Horley was also home to the Matbro works which produced forklift trucks from the 1950s to the 1980s and pioneered telescopic handlers.
 The bright yellow Teleram 40 and Teleram C machines were very popular with farmers and construction companies.

 Horley is the present home of Scotia Gas Networks.

 Today, about a third of the population work locally, while another third commute south to Gatwick and Crawley, and the final third travel further to London, Redhill and Reigate.